 13 All your children shall be taught by the Lord,

 And great shall be the peace of your children.
-Isaiah 54:11-13 NKJV
+Isaiah 54:11-13 (NKJV)

 At last, Jerusalem will be a place of peace, and all the children of the land will be taught in truth by the Lord Himself.

 2 Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.
 3 And He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne, in appearance like an emerald.
-Revelation 4:2-3 NKJV
+Revelation 4:2-3 (NKJV)

-God will draw from the very best of creation as He builds up the foundations and walls of His eternal kingdom.
+God will draw from the very best of creation as He builds up the foundations and walls of His new, eternal kingdom.
 We can only begin to imagine what this will be like.
 It will be given to the righteous, those who have been made clean by the blood of the Lamb through faith in Jesus.
 In the words of a prison chaplain I know, “Be there!”

 Reflection